 In first semester, our development device is ASUS Eee Pad Transformer Prime TF201.
 The system ran smoothly without crashes on it.
 Transformer prime is a quad-core tablet with high computational power.
-Other weaker devices may have used opengl plug-in in our project.
+Other weaker devices may run the application slower than Transformer prime.
+It gets slower when we have used opengl plug-in in our project.
 Generally, transformer prime computational power fits our program need.